oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 CDN acceleration node configuration used when downloading system images.

-- `base-endpoint`: Main CDN node address, used with priority
+- `base-endpoint`: Primary CDN node address, used first
 - `endpoints`: Backup CDN node list, retried in order.
-The system will automatically select available nodes for image downloads
+The system will automatically select available nodes for image download

-Generally, there is no need to modify this configuration.
-Preloaded system images are all hosted in this organization's repository, and the default CDN nodes can already provide good download acceleration.
+Generally, this configuration doesn't need modification.
+Preloaded system images are all hosted in this organization's repository, and default CDN nodes can already provide good download acceleration.

 ### mysql Database Configuration